rfzeg/RoboND-Perception-Project/README.md

 ```

-## Part 5: Complete Pick & Place (Extra Challenge)
-**Note: The robot is a bit moody at times and might leave objects on the table or fling them across the room :D**
-### 1. Publish a point cloud that MoveIt can use to create a collision map
-To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
-### 2. Rotate the robot
-Rotate the robot to generate collision map of table sides.
-This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-Then Rotate the robot back to its original state.

-### 3. Create a ROS Client for the “pick_place_routine” rosservice
-In the required steps above, you already created the messages you need to use this service.
-Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.

-If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!

-## Future Improvements
+## Part 5: Future Improvements
-- write output file once and stop
+- On the current version, the code has to loop over the complete pick list and execute a pick/place routine for each item before the yaml output file is written.

-- Improove inverse kinematics, avoid swirling of arm,
+- The inverse kinematics could be improved to avoid the swirling of the robot arm.
-- Improve logic of the gripper (e.g. use orientation data)
+- The logic of the gripper could be improved (e.g. make use of the orientation data).
-- Use other detected model if not in pick up list,  use class membership probability estimates
+- If an object is erroneously detected and this can be confirmed because the detected object is not part of the pick up list, one could try to use the object with the second highest class score instead.

-What did not work was to modify the SVM parameters to use a _rbf_ kernel function.
-Maybe with some more time to tweak it it could yield better results than the linear kernel used.
+- What did not work well was to modify the SVM parameters to use a _rbf_ kernel function instead of a _linear_ kernel function.
+Maybe with some more time to tweak it better one could obtain better results.

 ## Part 6: Setup Instructions
-### Instalation
+### Installation Guide
 For this setup, I asume that catkin_ws is the name of your ROS Workspace.

 Clone or download this repo into the src directory of your workspace: